BAMresearch/aRTist-handbook/source/gui-detector.rst

 Parameter Override
 ------------------

-If the command is selected it is necessary to change the number of the parameters for override (:numref:`guiparameterPdetectorParamterover`):
+This command is selected if it is necessary to override the number for the parameters as follows (:numref:`guiparameterPdetectorParamterover`):

-* **unsharpness** sets the receptor unsharpness in mm.
+* **unsharpness** sets the X-ray film or detector unsharpness in mm.
-* **long range unsharpness** sets a greater receptor unsharpness for imaging plates.
+* **long range unsharpness** sets the long range detector unsharpness applying only for imaging plates and flat panel detectors.
 * **noise factor** sets :class:`0` → no noise factor or :class:`1` → noise factor according to characteristic (factor is not proportionate).

 .. _guiparameterPdetectorParamterover: